myllynen/rhel-ansible-roles/roles/security_hardening/README.md

 # Fails if UEFI Secure Boot is not enabled
 secure_boot_verify: false

+# Verify FIPS enabled
+# Fails if FIPS mode is not enabled
+fips_mode_verify: false

 # One of: disabled, integrity, confidentiality
 # NB.
 Enabling lockdown will prevent using kdump
 # NB.
 Supported RHEL versions: RHEL 9+